Pura Vida Adventure: Costa Rica's Ultimate Two-Week Journey

 Best Seasons

-December to April (dry season) or July-August for good weather with fewer crowds
+December to April (dry season) or July-August (little summer)

 Ideal For